Scientific Journal Articles

 Science Direct has many more helmet articles, mostly available at about $30 each.
 They include articles on motorcycle helmet design and materials, bicycle helmet usage and finite element testing, and a range of article about other types of helmets.
 This search brought up hundreds of articles, not all of them directly relevant.

-The Pedestrian Information Center page on Education Resources and Research has references to more than 150 studies and Web pages with bike program and safety info.
+The Pedestrian and Bicycle Information Center page on Education Resources and Research has references to more than 150 studies and web pages with bike program and safety info.
 Here is a search for "helmets" on their site.

 Compendium of NHTSA research is a study by the US National Highway Traffic Safety Administration cataloging all of NHTSA's bike and pedestrian research over the years from 1969 to 2007.
 It is useful for references.